anastazie/programming-fundamentals/terminal-exercise.md

 8. Create empty file and name it `random_stuff.txt`.
 What command will you use?

-9. Print to the file created in previous file output of `ls -l` of current directory.
-What do you see when you open that file ?
+9. Print the output of `ls -l` of current directory into the file created in previous step.
+What do you see when you open that file?

 10. Remove file `random_stuff.txt`.
 What command will you use?